California State Landlord Tenant Laws

 • Cleaning of the rental unit when the tenant moves out.

-An itemized list of damages and charges must be supplied to the tenant if any of the deposit is being withheld.
-Receipts and documentation are not needed however if the amount in question is under $126.
+If the landlord does deduct from the deposit for any reason, they are then required to provide an itemized list of damages and charges to the tenant detailing each of the deductions.
+Receipts and documentation are not needed however if the amount in question is under $125.
 (Civ.
 Code §§ 1950.5g 4A)

 Rent is Due: (Civ.
 Code §§ 1947) and (Civ.
 Code §§ 1962)